General Terms and Conditions for Supply and Performance

 - If the parties have not agreed upon any individual limitations of liability, the Supplier shall be held liable, regardless of legal basis, only for the typical, reasonably foreseeable damage.
 This shall not apply in cases of liability due to intentional or grossly negligent action, liability under the Produkthaftungsgesetz (Product Liability Act) and in case of culpable injury to life, limb or health.

-- Contractual liability claims shall become time-barred after one year from the date of handover, unless the Supplier can be reproached with, or is liable for, bad faith.
+- Contractual liability claims shall become time-barred after one year from the date of handover, unless the Supplier can be reproached with, or is liable for, acting in bad faith.
 In all other regards, the statutory time limits shall apply.

 - The statutory provisions as to the burden of proof shall remain unaffected hereby.

-VII.
 Liability for Defects in Particular

 - Claims for defects asserted by the Customer require that the latter has duly and properly met the obligations for which it is responsible under Section 377 of the Handelsgesetzbuch (HBG, Commercial Code) to inspect the item delivered and raise objections.